 Sequoia & Kings Canyon National Parks In Two Days

 Visit Sequoia and Kings Canyon National Parks in two days.
-This itinerary is provided for those with younger children in mind.
+This national park outdoor travel guide offers a two day itinerary for families and those with younger children.
 I have also provided some information for an optional third day if your schedule allows.

 Since it’s impossible to see it all in one trip, we found these points of interest to be absolutely perfect for us!
 I hope it is helpful to you as well in planning your family’s great American road trip and visit to Sequoia and Kings Canyon National Parks.